Detect backward incompatible migrations for your django project

 More advanced usages of the linter and options can be found at docs/usage.md.

-One can either integrate the linter in the CI and the
+One can either integrate the linter in the CI using its

-lintmigrations command, or detect incompatibilities during generation with
+lintmigrations command, or detect incompatibilities during generation of migrations with

-The linter found that the newly created migration is not backward compatible and deletes the files.
+The linter found that the newly created migration is not backward compatible and deleted the file after confirmation.

 This behaviour can be the default of the